neongreen/haskell-ex/README.md

 Use [ansi-terminal](https://hackage.haskell.org/package/ansi-terminal) to:

 * Color computer's chips red and human's – green.
-* Make the winning sequence stand out when the game ends (can be done with `SetColor Background Vivid`).
+* Make the winning sequence stand out when the game ends (by changing the background color instead of the foreground color).

 <img src="http://i.imgur.com/GsJ3yP6.png" width="365">